demingfactor/storytellingsa/src/cms/pages/membership.md

 Membership with Storytelling Australia (SA) Inc is open to anyone who has an interest in oral storytelling, and/or listening to stories.

+**Specific Enquiries: *contact@storytellingsa.org.au***

 **Entitlements:**

-* know you are actively promoting the art of oral storytelling in the wider community
+* Receive by email the annual Program of Meetings (Mar - Feb of next year) , updates and notices by emailknow you are actively promoting the art of oral storytelling in the wider community
-* receive 3 issues of the ‘Pied Piper’ newsletter each year
+* Receive 3 issues of the ‘Pied Piper’ newsletter each year
-* get reduced registration or entrance fees to workshops and major events such as concerts we sponsor
+* Get reduced registration or entrance fees to workshops and major events such as concerts we sponsor
-* gain ready access to resources, support, and encouragement from members of Storytelling Australia (SA) and its network
+* Gain ready access to resources, support, and encouragement from members of Storytelling Australia (SA) and its network
-* participate fully with voting rights at the February AGM and other general meetings
+* Participate fully with voting rights at the February AGM and other general meetings
-* receive information about additional storytelling events, and visiting storytellers
+* Receive information about additional storytelling events, and visiting storytellers
-* be covered for public indemnity insurance when telling stories in public
+* Be covered for public indemnity insurance when telling stories in public
-* have available several forms of free advertising as a storyteller, if you tell stories professionally
+* Have available several forms of free advertising as a storyteller, if you tell stories professionally

 ## **Becoming a Member**